Windows and GPT FAQ

 In theory, a GPT disk can be up to 2^64 logical blocks in length.
 Logical blocks are commonly 512 bytes in size.

 The maximum partition (and disk) size depends on the operating system version.
 Windows XP and the original release of Windows Server 2003 have a limit of 2TB per physical disk, including all partitions.
 For Windows Server 2003 SP1, Windows XP x64 edition, and later versions, the maximum raw partition of 18 exabytes can be supported.
 (Windows file systems currently are limited to 256 terabytes each.)

-How many partitions can a GPT disk have?
+How many partitions a GPT disk can have

 The specification allows an almost unlimited number of partitions.
 However, the Windows implementation restricts this to 128 partitions.
 The number of partitions is limited by the amount of space reserved for partition entries in the GPT.